useflyyer/flyyer-docs/guides/javascript/flayyer-js.md

 ## Installation

-This module is agnostic to any JS framework.
+This module is agnostic to any JS framework and supports TypeScript out of the box.

 ### 1. Install `@flayyer/flayyer`